paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2009-02-08-important_things.md

 title: Important Things
 date: '2009-02-08 11:44:27 +0000'
 excerpt: One of my favourite comedians stars in a new show starting on Comedy Central this week.
+images:
-image: 2009/02/important_things.jpg
+- 2009/02/important_things.jpg
 tags:
 - Comedy
 - Television
 - Demetri Martin
 ---
 {% include figure.html
   caption="Promotion for Important Things"